Universal Limits on Quantum Correlations: II. POSITIVITY GEOMETRY AND THE INVARIANT

-The determinant–ratio invariant has two crucial structural properties.
-First, it is \emph{universal}: any positive operator, density matrix, or covariance matrix admits a well‐defined $\chi(A|B)$ regardless of Hilbert‐space dimension or operator algebra.
-Second, it obeys a multiplicative composition rule for independent subsystems,

-which follows from the block‐determinant identity.
-Equation~(\ref{eq:composition}) implies that $\chi$ plays the role of an ``additive measure'' for correlation strength under tensor products: $\log(1-\chi)$ is extensive across independent components.
+Finally, the invariant obeys a simple and powerful composition law.
+For independent bipartitions, block–determinant identities imply

-These algebraic and geometric properties establish $\chi$ as the unique scalar invariant of positivity geometry for bipartite systems.
-The next section shows that any monotone measure of quantum correlation must be bounded by a function of this invariant, leading to a universal hierarchy of entanglement floors and metrological ceilings.
+Thus $\log(1-\chi)$ is extensive under tensor products, and $\chi$ itself functions as an additive measure of correlation strength.
+These structural properties establish $\chi$ as the fundamental scalar invariant of positivity geometry.
+In Sec.~III we show that any monotone correlation measure depending only on second moments must be bounded by a function of~$\chi$, leading to a universal hierarchy of entanglement floors and metrological ceilings.

-\section{III.
-THE UNIVERSAL $\chi$-INEQUALITY}

-Having established the determinant–ratio invariant $\chi(A|B)$ as the unique scalar that captures the geometry of positivity for any bipartition, we now derive the general inequality that links $\chi$ to all quantitative measures of quantum correlation.
-The result may be stated as a theorem.
+\section{III.~THE UNIVERSAL $\chi$–INEQUALITY}

+Once the determinant–ratio invariant $\chi(A|B)$ has been identified, its operational significance becomes apparent: $\chi$ places universal restrictions on any correlation measure that depends only on the positive correlation matrix.
+In this section we state and prove the general inequality linking $\chi$ to such measures.
+This result is completely independent of the Hilbert-space dimension, the underlying statistics, or the details of the physical architecture; it relies only on positivity and on the monotonicity properties of the measure under consideration.